jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.7.40 UnnestBasins
+#### 7.7.42 UnnestBasins

-Extract whole watersheds for a set of outlet points.
+Extract whole watersheds for a set of outlet points..

 *Parameters*: